-Although we have in recent years expanded our line of products, we derive at least 10% of our total revenue from each of our Premium Noni Juice, Enhanced Essential Probiotics and TrioteinTM products.
+Although we have in recent years expanded our line of products, we derive at least 10% of our total revenue from each of our Premium Noni Juice and TrioteinTM products, as well as our line of probiotic products comprised of Enhanced Essential Probiotics and Biotic Trio.
 Further, we currently source each of these products from a single supplier.
 If demand decreases significantly, government regulation restricts their sale, we are unable to adequately source or deliver the products, or we are unable to offer the products for any reason without suitable replacements, our business, results of operations and financial condition could be materially and adversely affected.
 Our future success will also depend on our ability to reduce our dependence on these few products by developing and introducing new products and product or feature enhancements in a timely manner.
 Even if we are able to develop and commercially introduce new products and enhancements, they may not achieve market acceptance and the revenue generated from these new products and enhancements may not offset the costs, which could substantially impair our business, results of operations and financial condition.